-Explanation: At least one font must be defined whether or not one is referenced.
+At least one font must be defined whether one is referenced.

-Operator response: Define a font.
+Define a font.

-AKQ270E PDF417 MACRO DATA BYTE (insert-1), CODEPOINT (insert-2) CANNOT BE TRANSLATED TO GLI 0 ENCODATION
+AKQ270E PDF417 MACRO DATA BYTE

+(insert-1), CODEPOINT (insert-2)

+CANNOT BE TRANSLATED TO GLI

+0 ENCODATION

-Explanation: This is an ASCII barcode and all code points must ultimately end up as ASCII.
-The printer will translate EBCDIC code points if you tell it, but it will translate the Macro data as well as the regular data.
+All code points in an ASCII bar code must ultimately end up as ASCII.
+The printer translates EBCDIC code points if you tell it, but it translates both the macro data and the regular data.

-When EBCDIC TO ASCII translation is requested for a PDF417 barcode, and the PAGEDEF is being compiled on an ASCII platform, and there is macro data it will be in ASCII.
-You now have mixed data which cannot be translated.
-So PPFA must translate the ASCII macro data to EBCDIC so that both will be the same.
-The printer can now translate the data and print the barcode.
-Now, not all EBCDIC code points will translate to GLI0 and we have just found one.
+When EBCDIC to ASCII translation is requested for a PDF417 bar code and the PAGEDEF is being compiled on an ASCII operating system, macro data that exists is in ASCII.
+You now have mixed data, which cannot be translated.
+Therefore, PPFA must translate the ASCII macro data to EBCDIC so that both are the same.
+The printer can now translate the data and print the bar code.
+However, not all EBCDIC code points translate to GLIO, as the message indicates.

-System action: The PAGEDEF will not be generated.
+The PAGEDEF is not generated.

-Operator response: Make sure that all the PDF417 macro text will translate to good EBCDIC code points.
+Make sure that all the PDF417 macro text translates to EBCDIC code points.